2021–22 Liga de Expansión MX season: Changes from the previous season

-As of the this season, C.F.
+As of this season, C.F.
 Monterrey will have its own team participating in the Liga de Expansión MX, which will be called Raya2.

 As of 2021 Tepatitlán F.C. will be considered as a full member team of the Liga de Expansión MX, leaving the status of guest club with which it participated in the previous season.

 The league format will be modified, with the top four ranked teams from the tournament general table advancing directly to the quarter–finals, while clubs ranked between fifth and twelfth place will play the reclassification round.